 MTC’s continuing focus on expanding highway capacity wastes scarce resources and facilitates more driving, which releases more greenhouse gases, thus exacerbating global warming.
+Perhaps more immediately, it does nothing to reduce congestion, once the initial respite is over.
 We need instead to transition to a future where transit is the preferred way to travel longer distances.

 MTC has a long-standing commitment to pursuing BART extensions because of their political popularity, despite their tremendous cost.
 TRANSDEF views this as a rejection of the basic principles of planning, which call for identifying the problem and serving it in the most cost-effective manner possible.

-TRANSDEF believes the region’s biggest planning problems are:
+TRANSDEF has determined that the region’s biggest transportation planning problems are:

 1).
 Congestion on I-580 and I-80 resulting from commuters driving in from the Central Valley and Sacramento.

 2).
 The BART Transbay Tube is operating near its capacity.